aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 [Image: Screenshot 2021-05-03 at 23.11.39.png]
 During performance issues, although all the metrics are important its ideal to look at CPU,DB Connections,DML/DDL metrics.

-<add the screenshots)
+(add the screenshots)

-Amazon Aurora also provides a range of [CloudWatch metrics!](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraMySQL.Monitoring.Metrics.html) populated with various database status variables.
+Amazon Aurora also provides a range of [CloudWatch metrics](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.AuroraMySQL.Monitoring.Metrics.html) populated with various database status variables.
 Let’s take a look at *DML metrics (*using the search bar*)* for this period and see how to interpret it.

 In general